Markyjay/fs-django-project/README.md

 PostgreSQL Version Mismatch Error:

-Issue: Django was expecting PostgreSQL version 12 or later, but PostgreSQL 11.18 was found.
+- Issue: Django was expecting PostgreSQL version 12 or later, but PostgreSQL 11.18 was found.
   Fix: Ensure that you are using PostgreSQL version 12 or later.
 Check your database configuration.
   TemplateSyntaxError in Django:

-Issue: TemplateSyntaxError at /booking/AC_1001/new/: Invalid block tag 'endif', expected 'endblock'.
+- Issue: TemplateSyntaxError at /booking/AC_1001/new/: Invalid block tag 'endif', expected 'endblock'.
   Fix: Check the template file at line 51 for correct block tags.
 Ensure proper usage of {% endif %} and {% endblock %}.
   TemplateDoesNotExist Error - tempus_dominus/widget.html:

-Issue: Django couldn't find the template file tempus_dominus/widget.html.
+- Issue: Django couldn't find the template file tempus_dominus/widget.html.
   Fix: Ensure that the required template file tempus_dominus/widget.html is available in the specified location or install the required package if it's part of a third-party library.
   Prepopulating Form Data in Django View:

-Issue: Form data was not prepopulating in the Django edit view.
+- Issue: Form data was not prepopulating in the Django edit view.
   Fix: Ensure that you pass the instance of the object to the form in the view.
 Example: form = BookingForm(instance=booking).
   KeyError in Django:

-Issue: KeyError at /booking/AC_1001/new/: 'booking_time'.
+- Issue: KeyError at /booking/AC_1001/new/: 'booking_time'.
   Fix: Check if the form is correctly defining the field 'booking_time' and ensure it's present in the submitted data.
   OperationalError - PostgreSQL Connection Issue:

-Issue: OperationalError at /: Connection to PostgreSQL server failed due to password authentication failure.
+- Issue: OperationalError at /: Connection to PostgreSQL server failed due to password authentication failure.
   Fix: Double-check the database credentials, especially the password, in your Django settings.
 Ensure they match the credentials provided by your PostgreSQL service.
   TemplateDoesNotExist Error - accept_booking.html:

-Issue: Django couldn't find the template file accept_booking.html.
+- Issue: Django couldn't find the template file accept_booking.html.
   Fix: Create the template file accept_booking.html in the specified location or adjust the template reference.
   Reverse for 'edit_booking' Error:

-Issue: Reverse for 'edit_booking' with arguments '('',)' not found.
+- Issue: Reverse for 'edit_booking' with arguments '('',)' not found.
   Fix: Ensure that the edit_booking URL pattern in urls.py expects an integer parameter and check the value being passed in the template.

+- Issue: In the accept_booking.html page, there was an issue with the "Edit Booking" functionality.
+Initially, a form tag was used for the button, causing unexpected behavior and preventing the display of stored content when editing a booking.
+  Fix: The issue was resolved by changing the implementation to use a hyperlink (<a> tag) with the appropriate URL pointing to the edit_booking view.
+This adjustment ensures a smoother user experience, allowing users to navigate directly to the edit page without the need for a form submission.

 ## Lighthouse